-Should you wish to be notified of upcoming Academic Lectures Series events in the winter of 2015, please subscribe to our DCA email through the below link and select “Academic Lectures” as one of your areas of interest, or contact the DCA directly.
+Should you wish to be notified of further details of the 2015 Academic Lectures Series events, please subscribe to our DCA email through the below link and select “Academic Lectures” as one of your areas of interest, or contact the DCA directly.